Skip to content

 Name the trick, then prove the opposite.

-For each one: here's the trap, why it happens, how to protect yourself, and how an honest mob proves the opposite.
+For each one: here's the trap, why it happens, how to protect yourself, and what a proper installer does instead.
 Use it as a checklist before you let anyone on your roof.

 1